 Now I have to add that my treatment started right before Coronavirus shut everything down, so I didn’t go in for my first scheduled follow-up appointment.
 However, I’m very thankful this didn’t slow down my progress because Atlanta Dental Spa was able to mail me my new round of trays and keep everything moving.
 With traditional braces, that probably wouldn’t have been an option.
 I wasn’t eating out or traveling during this time, so I would say my treatment was pretty convenient during 2020.

 I did need one round of refinement trays, which is if you want to make any adjustments following the initial Invisalign treatment.
-They rescan your teeth and usually, that takes 3 weeks for the new set of treatment trays to come in.
+They rescan your teeth and usually that takes 3 weeks for the new set of aligners to come in.
 While waiting for your new aligners to come in, you stay in your last treatment tray to maintain your teeth in position.

 Completing and maintaining treatment

 I completed my treatment on 10/21 and did a final scan for my long-term retainers, which I received about 2 weeks later.
 I’m supposed to wear those retainers similarly to my invisalign trays (22 hours a day) for the first 3 months, then I can switch to nightly wear.
+Wearing your aligners diligently is vital the process.
 After about a year, they said I could start wearing the retainers 1-3 times a week.
 I received 4 sets of retainers, with each set lasting about a year.
 These cost around $600 every 4-5 years to maintain your smile.
+Each person is different, and depends on quickly your teeth move.

 Now I will say I got pregnant right as my treatment was ending, and I didn’t wear my retainer throughout the day due to morning sickness, but I wear them every night!
 I noticed at first they would feel really tight at night for the first month or so, but now I can tell my teeth don’t shift as much throughout the day and they go right in at night.